 Fill a stock pot full of water and brine spice mixture, stir well.
 If you don't have our brine spice mixture on hand, you can also use 1-2 cups kosher salt, water, and some miscellaneous spices such as peppercorns, orange peel, and garlic.
 I've even used apple cider and brown sugar in the mix, so feel free to be creative.
 A good ratio is 4 cups of water for every 4 teaspoons of spice -- be sure you prepare enough solution to completely submerge your bird.

 Boil the brine solution for ten minutes and remove from heat.
 Cool completely and chill until cold.
-Pour chilled mixture into tub (with a lid) large enough to submerge your bird (or its parts).
+Pour chilled mixture into a sterile tub (with a lid) large enough to submerge your bird (or its parts).
+You can line the tub with a brining bag to avoid a mess and to ensure the bird does not float above the water line.
 Add thawed and cleaned bird, cover, and allow to brine overnight, or up to 24 hours.

 You can also dry brine poultry by using just about any spice mixture as a rub, and then leave it to marinade in your refrigerator for 3-4 hours.
 Use reserved dry mix to rub onto and under skin of the bird just before cooking.

 We wish you the very best on your feast and hope that you have a wonderful holiday.
 Be sure to remember your local food pantry this year!